Southbank (West) - South Wharf

 Southbank (West) - South Wharf is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Southbank West-South Wharf is one of Australia's most culturally diverse areas, with 50.1% of its residents speaking a language other than English at home and 62.3% born overseas.
-Christianity is the predominant religion in Southbank West-South Wharf, accounting for 30.8% of the population.
-However, Buddhism is notably overrepresented compared to Greater Melbourne, making up 6.8% versus 7.0%.
+Southbank West-South Wharf is among the most culturally diverse areas in Australia, with 50.1% of its population speaking a language other than English at home as of 2016 Census data.
+Additionally, 62.3% of the population was born overseas.
+Christianity is the dominant religion in Southbank West-South Wharf, comprising 30.8% of the population, according to the Australian Bureau of Statistics' Religion in Australia report (2016).

 Frequently Asked Questions - Diversity